 Salesforce bloggers often go further in depth than Trailhead and help articles can.
 And that’s why the ecosystem needs you to contribute what you can to this body of knowledge.

 Here are six strategies you can use to create Salesforce blog content — even if you claim to be a non writer.
+They were originally presented during a Campfire presentation at Dreamforce 2022.

 Strategy 1.
 Explore Salesforce blogs!